 • Feminine versus masculine (one of my favorites)

-Think about contrast in terms of creating tension between opposites.
+Think about the contrast in terms of creating tension between opposites.
 Again, the composition a designer creates can generate a breathtaking focal point as well as a thoughtful and interesting point of convergence.

 A study in contrasts